Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 Figure 4: Cumulative forward log return curves for the strongest individual signals on SPY.

-RSI < 30 (Oversold) — 6 Bonferroni survivors.
+Six Bonferroni survivors.
 SPY at RSI < 30 produces +137 bps over the next 20 days (d = 0.30).
 QQQ produces +39 bps even at the 1-day horizon.
 GLD adds +101 bps at 20 days.
 This signal generalizes across assets and horizons.
-TLT is the outlier: bonds oversold by RSI tend to continue falling, not revert — a meaningful exception.
+TLT is the exception: bonds oversold by RSI tend to continue falling rather than revert — different macro dynamics at play.

-- MACD: 8 survivors in count, but the best Cohen’s d is only 0.149.
-MACD’s survival comes from sheer number of tests (80 total), not from large effects.
-The mean bps differential at 20-day horizon is −7.6 bps — negative.
+- MACD: 8 survivors in count, but best Cohen’s d is only 0.149.
+MACD’s survival comes from the number of tests (80 total), not large effects.
+Mean bps at 20d is −7.6.

 - ROC: 0 survivors.
 Rate of change is noise.